Looking for quick info about my campaign to share with your audience? You’ve come to the right page.

 Short First-person Blurb

-Hi neighbor!
-My name is Corry, and I want to join our city council this November.
+My name is Corry and I want to join our city council this November.
 I love Emeryville, and want the city to function smoothly so we can keep our people safe, housed, healthy, and prosperous.
-I’m running a low-waste campaign where I won’t ask anything from you except your vote, so check me out at corry4emeryville.com and tell your friends and neighbors to join us!
+I’m running a low-waste campaign where all I ask from you is your vote, so check me out at corry4emeryville.com

 Long First-person Blurb

 You may not have heard of me yet.
+This is my first time running for public office.
 My face isn’t on glossy mailers begging for campaign donations clogging your mailbox.
 I don’t buy donor lists or spam your email and phone with ads like other candidates do every election.

-What I have is passion for helping our city get things done.
+I have a passion for helping our city get things done.
 I want to feel safe in my home.
-That includes safety from corporate and government interests taking away more of my freedom, time, privacy, and finances.
+That includes safety from corporate and government interests taking away my freedom, time, privacy, and finances.
 I want to continue the great work our city is doing with housing, transportation, and investing in small local businesses.
 And I want to clear the way for reaching our collective goals.

 I love it here.
 I put roots down in Emeryville in 2021 because I believe this is the most affordable, walkable, diverse sanctuary city in the Bay.
-I fondly imagine myself growing old with y’all.
+I fondly imagine growing old with y’all.
 I want to set us up to succeed in the decades to come, no matter who or what tries to stop us.
-Go to corry4emeryville.com to learn more and find ways you can help!
+Learn more at corry4emeryville.com.

 Short Third-person Blurb

 Corry is running for Emeryville city council with a focus on public safety, affordability, housing, supporting small business, and council productivity.
-She’s passionate about running a true grassroots campaign that won’t beg for donations, and wants to fight for the most vulnerable among city residents with real scientifically-determined solutions.
+She’s passionate about running a true grassroots campaign and wants to fight for the most vulnerable among city residents with real scientifically-determined solutions.
 Go to corry4emeryville.com to learn more.

 Long Third-person Blurb

-Corry arrived in the Bay Area a little over 15 years ago and immediately fell in love with the local art, food, and culture.
-Bouncing across the country to whatever cities could support her evolving career showed her a variety of ways cities could be run, and the consequences of those choices for someone whose lived most of their life paycheck-to-paycheck.
+Corry arrived in the Bay Area over 15 years ago and immediately fell in love with the local art, food, and culture.
+Bouncing across the country to whatever cities could support her evolving career showed her a variety of ways cities could be run, and the consequences of those choices for someone who’s lived most of their life paycheck-to-paycheck.

-While Corry never really saw a career in politics in their future before, recent events in our country have given her a sense of urgency and responsibility to stand up and offer her skills and passion to this city she’s grown to adore.
+While Corry never really saw herself in politics before, recent national events have given her a sense of urgency and responsibility to stand up and offer her skills and passion to this city she’s grown to adore.
 She aims to ensure Emeryville continues to do better on issues like public safety, housing, and supporting small local businesses.
 Bringing her skills and experience in management, consensus-building, and technical communications to the council.

 Candidate’s Statement for Voter Information Guide